By Tamra Booth, Keeeps

 We share our top five reasons why the salt pig should be at the top of your wish list:

-1. It improves the taste of your food!
+1. A salt pig can help improve the taste of your food!

 I had no idea how much salt I was putting into my dish, whether it was a pinch or a punch but once that salt is in, there is no going back.